 Finally, in July 1987, Moolah lost the gold to "Sensational" Sherri Martel, and after captaining a team that defeated Martel's in the inaugural Survivor Series later that year, Moolah effectively retired from in-ring competition.
 As 1987 came to a close, it seemed that the queen of women's wrestling had finally come to the end of her run.

 In 1995, her career was punctuated when she became the first female inducted into the WWE Hall of Fame.
 Inducted by then-Women's Champion Alundra Blayze, Moolah was recognized as the true pioneer -- and biggest legend -- in the history of women's wrestling.

-After a 40-year career and induction into the Hall of Fame, imagine the surprise of our fans everywhere when in 1999, Moolah -- by that time in her 70s -- returned to WWE television, this time with long-time friend and fellow competitor Mae Young by her side.
+After a 40-year career and induction into the Hall of Fame, imagine the surprise of our fans everywhere in 1999, when Moolah -- by that time in her 70s -- returned to WWE television with long-time friend and fellow competitor Mae Young by her side.
 That October, the unthinkable happened: Moolah defeated reigning WWE Women's Champion Ivory to win the title for the fourth time and become the oldest titleholder in the history of the sport.
 She didn't hold the title gold for long, but it was a testament to her amazing tenacity and ability that she was able to make such a miraculous comeback in the first place.

 Over the next few years, Moolah -- usually with Mae at her side -- would make a variety of appearances in WWE.
 In 2003, Moolah celebrated her 80th birthday by facing Victoria on Raw; that night, she defeated Victoria to become the first octogenarian to compete in a WWE ring.
 Her final appearance came at SummerSlam 2007, where Moolah & Mae were spotted with Mr. McMahon in his office during the show.
-Less than three months later, on November 2, 2007, Moolah passed away at the age of 84.
+Less than three months later on November 2, 2007, Moolah passed away at the age of 84.